Sakshi-hub21/Power-Up-Fitness/README.md

 * Frontend:

-### React.js: Frontend framework for building the user interface and managing components.
+1. React.js: Frontend framework for building the user interface and managing components
-### Libraries:
+2. Libraries:
-###  react-datepicker: Used for date picker functionality.
+   a. react-datepicker: Used for date picker functionality.
-###  react-big-calendar: Utilized for displaying calendar events.
+   b. react-big-calendar: Utilized for displaying calendar events.
-###  moment: A JavaScript library for parsing, validating, manipulating, and formatting dates.
+   c.  moment: A JavaScript library for parsing, validating, manipulating, and formatting dates.
-###  axios: HTTP client for making requests to the backend API.
+   d.  axios: HTTP client for making requests to the backend API.

 * Backend:

-## PHP: Backend scripting language used alongside XAMPP (Apache, MySQL, PHP, and Perl).
+1. PHP: Backend scripting language used alongside XAMPP (Apache, MySQL, PHP, and Perl).
-## MySQL: Database management system for storing and managing data.
+2. MySQL: Database management system for storing and managing data.

-Additional:
+* Additional:

-* Composer: Dependency management tool for PHP used to install necessary PHP dependencies.
+Composer: Dependency management tool for PHP used to install necessary PHP dependencies.

 ## Extra Packages